Jacob411/Ollama-Copilot/README.md

 Ollama Copilot is a work in progress.
 The goal is to allow users to integrate their Ollama code completion models into their IDEs, giving GitHub Copilot-like completions.
 First integration will be in Neovim.

 ## Features
-- [x] Language server which can provide completions from an Ollama model for a given prefix
+- [x] Language server which can provide code completions from an Ollama model
+- [x] Ghost text completions which can be inserted into the editor
 - [x] Manually requested ghost text completions which can be inserted into the editor (OllamaSuggestion User Command)
-- [ ] Automatic ghost text completions which can be inserted into the editor, which update as the user types
-- [ ]
-- [ ] Ghost text completions which can be inserted into the editor
 - [ ] Integration with Neovim (in progress)
 - [ ] Integration with other IDEs